 Last reviewed at:

-Article Overview: In this article, I have discussed various causes, types and management of itching.
+Article Overview: Itching is an irritating sensation that makes a person scratch his skin.
+In this article, I have discussed various causes, types, and management of itching.
 Read Article

+What Is Itching?
 Pruritus (itching) is the predominant symptom of inflammatory skin disease.
-It lacks precise definition and can best be defined indirectly as a sensation that leads to a desire to scratch.
-Types of Itching: Tickle sensation, which is a more akin to touch.
-It is very transient and easily relieved...
+It lacks a precise definition and can best be defined indirectly as a sensation that leads to a desire to scratch.
+What Are the Causes of Itching?
+Itching can occur as a symptom of many health conditions.
+Th...
 Read Article

 Query: Hello doctor, I am a 27 year old female.
 My skin appears very dull.
 Can you suggest a whitening cream that does not contain steroid, which I can use on a regular basis?
 Read Full »